xultaeculcis/ml-project-cookiecutter/docs/guide.md

 ### Environment setup

 The post-generation hook will initialize `git` repo for you.
 It will also set up `main` to track the remote branch.
-Initial commit will be created with all repo files added to it.
+An initial commit will be created with all repo files added to it.
 You can modify them and amend the commit at your convenience.

 #### Via Makefile

-Right after creating new project from the cookiecutter template you'll need to freeze the dependencies.
+Right after creating a new project from the cookiecutter template, you'll need to freeze the dependencies.
 Initial `pyproject.toml` has a minimal set of dependencies needed for the helper functions, test execution and docs creation.
 Note that most of the dependencies are not pinned in the `pyproject.toml`.
-This is done on purpose in order to ensure that new projects can be created with the most up-to-date packages.
+This is done on purpose to ensure that new projects can be created with the most up-to-date packages.
 Once you create the lock file, you can pin specific versions.

-To lock the environment run:
+To lock the environment, run:

 ```shell
 make env